Mordical62645/ai-prompting-reference/README.md

 - **Style guide** - Define the tone and complexity level
 - **Formatting rules** - Specify any formatting restrictions or preferences
 - **Deliverables** - List what should be provided (code, instructions, diagrams, etc.)

+### 5. POST PROCESSING
+- Rescan, Review and Re-evaluate if there is all there is or any missing component.

 ## Example Usage